hydrodynamicstability/Invitation-to-Hydrodynamics/README.md

   - Theorists might be inspired to use a fluid model for some other physical phenomenon.
 Example:  George Gamow's influential [liquid drop model of the nucleus](https://doi.org/10.1098/rspa.1930.0032), developed further by Bohr, Heisenberg, von Weiszacker, and Wheeler, and used by Meitner & Frisch to [explain nuclear fission](https://www.atomicheritage.org/key-documents/meitner-frisch-nuclear-fission).

   - Wide applications *within* physics, including plasma physics, astrophysics & cosmology, condensed and soft matter physics, and hybrid fields such as physical chemistry, biological physics, and environmental science and engineering.
+(Isn't it interesting that plasmas are definitely *not* condensed matter, yet both Choudhuri's book *The Physics of Fluids and Plasmas:  An Introduction for Astrophysicists* and Chaikin & Lubensky's *Principles of Condensed Matter Physics* both discuss hydrodynamics?)

   - Crucial subject for the study of geophysics, atmosphere and ocean dynamics, hydrology, and all their counterparts in planetary physics.
 Carl Eckart (of the Wigner-Eckart theorem in quantum theory, and his influential 1940 papers on the thermodynamics of irreversible processes) later switched fields into geophysics, oceanography, and underwater acoustics.
 He even wrote a 1960 treatise, *Hydrodynamics of Oceans and Atmospheres* (Pergamon).